A Trial Lawyer to Help You Stay Out of Court

 - Preserve dignity and a sense of security amid personal adversity, uncertainty, and turmoil.

-Curtis has litigated cases around the State of Texas for over 25 years.
-However, he has come to recognize the collateral harm caused by a judicial system that was designed to adjudicate winners and losers – not resolve family disputes.
-His goal is to help clients resolve their conflicts constructively, so they can move forward with hope for a better future.
-Curtis practices family law as he strives to live—with honesty and integrity, working diligently to make a positive difference.
+Curtis has litigated cases around the state of Texas for almost 30 years.
+However, he has come to recognize the collateral harm caused by a judicial system that was designed to adjudicate winners and losers, not resolve family disputes.
+His goal is to help clients resolve their conflicts over property division and child custody constructively so that they can move forward with hope for a better future.
+Curtis practices family law as he strives to live — with honesty and integrity, working diligently to make a positive difference.

-Curtis is Master Credentialed in the Collaborative Divorce approach and has published numerous articles on the advantages of the Collaborative Divorce model.
-He is Board Certified in Family Law by the Texas Board of Legal Specialization and has been named a “Texas Super Lawyer” by Thomson Reuters every year since 2008.
-He has also been named a “Best Lawyer” by Best Lawyers in America© in Family Law, Mediation, and Collaborative Law, 2017-2021.
-He has previously served on the Board of Trustees for Collaborative Divorce Texas and the Texas Board of Legal Specialization Family Law Advisory Commission.
+Curtis is Master-credentialed in the Collaborative Divorce approach and has published numerous articles on the advantages of the Collaborative Divorce model.
+He is board-certified in family law by the Texas Board of Legal Specialization and has been named a “Texas Super Lawyer” by Thomson Reuters every year since 2008.
+He has also been named a “Best Lawyer” by Best Lawyers in America© in family law, mediation, and collaborative law in 2017 through 2023.
+He has previously served on the board of trustees for Collaborative Divorce Texas and the Texas Board of Legal Specialization Family Law Advisory Commission.